cyx233/GPTtoolbox/README.md

 # GPTtoolbox
-app with GUI for various models of GPT
+Apps with GUI for various models of GPT.
+Support searching on local database.

 ## Requirements
 ```bash